lukas-lacko/focal-and-smart-crop-custom-element-kontent-ai/README.md

   - Custom overlay can be resized with handles
   - Corner resize keeps ratio; side resize changes one axis
   - Disabled in Smart Crop mode
-- Auto-save with debounce to reduce noisy writes.
-- Auto-height updates for embedded Kontent editor rendering.

 ## Output Value Structure